junkoon/Effective-Fake-News-Detection/README.md

 ## Repository Structure

+- **`BERT/`**
+  Contains code, experiments, and model implementations using BERT for fake news classification.

+- **`RoBERTa/`**
+  Contains code and experiments with RoBERTa applied to fake news detection.

-- **`notebooks/`**
+- **`LSTM/`**
-  - `Data & Model Comparison.ipynb`: Explores the dataset, comparing fake vs real news using textual features only.
-  - `Trial_Model_Without_Link_Analysis.ipynb`: A trial model focused on text analysis without incorporating URLs.
-  - `Bert Fake News Initial.ipynb`: Initial implementation of the project using BERT for sequence classification.
-  - `Optimized Model With Link Analysis.ipynb`: Final model that integrates text and link analysis for improved accuracy.
+  Contains code and experiments with LSTM-based models for classifying fake news.

+- **`Comparison across feature set.ipynb`**
+  A single Jupyter Notebook that uses a Forest Classifier to compare different metadata feature sets (Title-only vs. Title+URL).
+This notebook investigates if augmenting title features with URL metadata enhances detection accuracy.

 - **`data/`**
-  - `fake.csv` and `real.csv`: Datasets used in the project.
+  Contains the datasets used in the project (e.g., `fake.csv` and `real.csv`).

-- **Other Files**:
+- **Other Files:**
-  - `requirements.txt`: Contains a list of required Python libraries.
+  - `requirements.txt`: List of required Python libraries.
   - `README.md`: Provides an overview of the project.
 ---

 ## Notebooks

-### 1. Data Comparison
+### 1. Comparison Across Feature Set
-- **File**: `Data & Model Comparison.ipynb`
-- **Objective**:
-  - Compare basic characteristics of fake and real news.
-  - Evaluate the performance of several fundamental machine learning models
-  - Understand trends and differences in textual features.
-  - Results from this notebook helped decide whether link analysis was worth pursuing.

-### 2. Trial Model Without Link Analysis
-- **File**: `Trial_Model_Without_Link_Analysis.ipynb`
-- **Objective**:
-  - Develop an initial text-based classification model.
-  - Evaluate performance and identify areas for improvement.

-### 3. BERT-Based Fake News Detection (Initial Model)
-- **File**: `Bert Fake News Initial.ipynb`
-- **Objective**:
-  - Implement a BERT-based sequence classification model to predict fake or real news.
-  - Establish a baseline accuracy using only textual data without additional features.

-### 4. Optimized Model With Link Analysis
-- **File**: `Optimized Model With Link Analysis.ipynb`
+- **File:** `Comparison across feature set.ipynb`
-- **Objective**:
+- **Objective:**
-  - Integrate link analysis and textual features.
-  - Use advanced embeddings (BERT) alongside URL feature extraction.
-  - Achieve a higher accuracy with a comprehensive approach.
+  - Benchmark the impact of different feature sets by comparing models that use only the title versus those that integrate both title and URL metadata.
+  - Evaluate performance using a Forest Classifier as a baseline to understand how metadata affects fake news detection accuracy.
+  - Provide actionable insights into which combination of features delivers the best results.

 ---